SupeRuier/awesome-active-learning/subfields/AL_combinations.md

 ## Positive and Unlabeled (PU) Learning

-A special case of binary classiﬁcation where a learner only has access to labeled positive examples and unlabeled examples.
+A special case of binary classification where a learner only has access to labeled positive examples and unlabeled examples.

 - Class Prior Estimation in Active Positive and Unlabeled Learning [2020, IJCAI]